BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-The tonal difference with Gödel is one of my absolute favorite things from <i>Selected Letters</i>.
+The tonal difference with Gödel is one of my absolute favorite things about <i>Selected Letters</i>.
 </p>

 <hr/>